Mueller Should Make Trump Testify Under Oath, Suggests Top Democrat

 “I do think ultimately it’s a mistake because probably the best way to get the truth would be to put the president under oath because, as he’s made plain in the past, he feels it’s perfectly fine to lie to the public.
 After all, he has said, ‘It’s not like I’m talking before a magistrate.’
 Well, maybe he should talk before a magistrate.”

 The Top Democrat explained that written answers from a witness are usually crafted by lawyers, which is why Mueller needs to make President Trump testify under oath.

 “You need to be able to ask follow-up questions in real time,” Schiff said.

-The president’s legal team, lead by Rudy Giuliani, has suggested that it would be better for Trump to not testify because he could get “trapped into perjury.”
+The president’s legal team, led by Rudy Giuliani, has suggested that it would be better for Trump to not testify because he could get “trapped into perjury.”

-But Trump legal team’s hesitance to allow the president to testify is not the only reason Mueller will have a hard time getting the commander-in-chief to appear before a magistrate, according to Adam Schiff.
+But Trump’s legal team’s hesitance to allow the president to testify is not the only reason Mueller will have a hard time getting the commander-in-chief to appear before a magistrate, according to Adam Schiff.
 The House Intelligence Committee chairman said that Special Counsel Robert Mueller is also facing intense pressure from Attorney General William Barr.

 Rep. Adam Schiff: Robert Mueller is making a big mistake if he doesn't subpoena Donald Trump to testify under oath. https://t.co/7Nvwee1eZ6 pic.twitter.com/Sd3DYEMvFw